ein-bandit/unity-webrtc-control/DOCS.md

 Add your custom implementation of the initializer together with the `Dispatcher` script (located in `Unity-WebRTC-Control/Scripts/Network`) to a GameObject and put it to your starting scene.
 Your Initializer will act as a Unity Singleton (DontDestroyOnLoad) inherited from `AbstractUWCInitializer`.

 - In your game/application register handlers on UWCController.Instance to receive messages inside your application.
 Use UWCController.Instance.SendMessage to distribute data to the web clients.
-(You can have a look in the [demo project](triangler-mwc)s `PlayerManager` script on how to register the handlers.
+(You can have a look in the [demo project][triangler-mwc]s `PlayerManager` script on how to register the handlers.

 For the frontend (web interface) you will need to create following resources:

 - In Unitys `Assets` directory create a folder for your local WebResources and add a HTML controller interface named `index.html`, as well as a JavaScript configuration file `config.js` to it.
   Either copy the `uwc-initializer.js` file to your local resources and adapt it accordingly to handle WebRTC connection setup.
 Or use a HTML script tag with type="module" for initialization.
-(See [README](readme-link) for instructions)
+(See [README][readme-link] for instructions)
-  Further information on configuring the frontend can be found in the [Extend Frontend]() section.
+  Further information on configuring the frontend can be found in the [Extend Frontend][extend-frontend] section.

 ## Advanced Usage